Vermont

 Vermont ranks among the top 25% of areas assessed nationally for overall employment performance

 Vermont has a highly educated workforce with professional services well represented.
-Its unemployment rate is 2.2%, and there was an estimated 1.1% employment growth in the past year.
+Its unemployment rate is 2.2%, with an estimated employment growth of 1.1% over the past year as of June 2025.

-As of June 2025, 5,731 residents are employed while the unemployment rate is 2.5% lower than Greater Melbourne's rate of 4.6%.
-Workforce participation is similar to Greater Melbourne's 64.1%.
-Leading industries include health care & social assistance, education & training, and professional & technical services.
-Education & training has particularly high concentration with employment levels at 1.2 times the regional average.
+At this time, 5,731 residents are employed while the unemployment rate is 2.5% lower than Greater Melbourne's rate of 4.6%.
+Workforce participation in Vermont is similar to Greater Melbourne's 64.1%.
+The leading employment industries among residents include health care & social assistance, education & training, and professional & technical services.
+Notably, education & training has a high concentration with employment levels at 1.2 times the regional average.

-Transport, postal & warehousing has limited presence at 2.9% compared to 5.2% regionally.
-Over the 12 months to June 2025, employment increased by 1.1% while labour force increased by 0.7%, reducing unemployment by 0.4 percentage points.
-In contrast, Greater Melbourne experienced higher growth rates.
-State-level data to Sep-25 shows VIC employment grew by 1.08% year-on-year with an unemployment rate of 4.7%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national growth of 6.6% over five years and 13.7% over ten years, but industry-specific projections suggest Vermont may grow approximately by 6.9%% over five years and 14.1% over ten years.
+Conversely, transport, postal & warehousing has limited presence with 2.9% employment compared to the regional average of 5.2%.
+Over the 12 months to June 2025, employment in Vermont increased by 1.1%, while labour force grew by 0.7%, leading to a decrease in unemployment by 0.4 percentage points.
+In contrast, Greater Melbourne experienced higher employment growth of 3.5% and labour force growth of 4.0%, with an increase in unemployment of 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% expansion over five years and 13.7% over ten years.
+Applying these projections to Vermont's employment mix suggests local growth of approximately 6.9% over five years and 14.1% over ten years.

 Frequently Asked Questions - Employment